citp/privacy-policy-historical/t/te/tec/techstreet.com.md

 ### How may I correct, amend or delete my personal information, or update my preferences?

-  * You may update your preferences at any time on the Communication Preferences page, accessible by [logging in](https://web.archive.org/sessions/new) and then going to "My Account"
+  * You may update your preferences at any time on the Communication Preferences page, accessible [here](http://www.techstreet.com/account/users/edit)
   * If you do not want to receive information about our products or services, please update your account preferences (where available), check the appropriate box when registering and/or utilize the "unsubscribe" mechanism within the communications that you receive from us.
   * If you have any additional questions or concerns related to this statement and/or our practices, please contact us via email at [techstreet.service@thomsonreuters.com](mailto:techstreet.service@thomsonreuters.com) or via phone at 1-734-780-8000.